 Enable instances of Compressor

 Choose Compressor > Settings (or press Command-Comma).

 Select the “Enable additional Compressor instances” checkbox, then choose a number of instances from the pop-up menu.

-It’s recommended that you first disable all the additional instances, transcode several test batches, then, if performance is slow, increase the number of instances to use more of your computer’s resources.
+Important: Creating additional instances of Compressor may increase processing power, or it may, in fact, reduce processing power, depending on the specific batches Compressor is processing, and the specifications of your computer.
+It’s recommended that you first disable all the additional instances and transcode several test batches.
+Then, if performance is slow, increase the number of instances to use more of your computer’s resources.

 Note: If the computer has a hardware encoder, and if you enable multiple instances of Compressor, the time it takes to process a batch can potentially increase, because the hardware encoder can only be used with single-pass, nonsegmented jobs.
 If you find that processing time has increased significantly, or if a job fails, turn off additional Compressor instances by deselecting the “Enable additional Compressor instances” checkbox.
 Some Mac configurations using HEVC encoding require a single instance of Compressor.